willhardy/djdd/README.rst

 They are owned by a user called `{software name}-{variant}` and a group of the same name with full access rights.

 Also, a set of convenience symbolic links will be created in `/src/{software name}-site/{variant}/`.
+These give you access to the logs, configuration, src, virtualenv, static media, dynamic media templates.

+This package also installs and configures the necessary services:
+ * Postgresql database.
 The database name will be `{software}-{variant}`, but will also be set in the `DATABASE` environment variable so it's best that your django settings make use of this.
+ * Queue server (eg rabbitmq, user/server added, service reloaded)
+ * Cache server (memcached, debian package as dependency)
+ * Celeryd workers (systemd script included, service started/restarted)
+ * gunicorn (systemd script included, service started/reloaded)
+ * nginx (debian package as dependency, config linked, service started/reloaded)

+A server utility for this site is included to query and control the various services.
+It is named after your app (`{software}-{variant}`) and placed in `/usr/bin`.
+It has the following command arguments:
+ * `status` quickly show the status of all services
+ * `reload` reload all services
+ * `restart` restart all services (including the database!)
+ * `start` try to start any stopped services
+ * `offline` replace site with maintenance page
+ * `online` replace maintenance page with site